oumind/steps-deploy-to-fir-fircli/README.md

-# Deploy to iTunes Connect with Shenzhen
+# Deploy to fir.im with fir-cli

-The new Deploy to iTunes Connect with Shenzhen step.
+The new Deploy to fir.im with fir-cli step.

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line